 How Ronaldo could make history in Qatar

-Cristiano Ronaldo is celebrating, alongside club and international team-mates Bruno Fernandes and Diogo Dalot, after Portugal secured a place at the 2022 FIFA World Cup finals.
+Cristiano Ronaldo is celebrating, alongside club and international team-mates Bruno Fernandes and Diogo Dalot, after being selected in Portugal's squad for the 2022 FIFA World Cup finals.

 Fernando Santos’s side were forced to book their ticket to Qatar the hard way, having been pipped to top spot in their qualifying group by Serbia.

-After edging out Turkey 3-1 in the play-off semi-finals last week, Fernandes’s brace in Porto was enough to see the Selecao past North Macedonia – conquerors of Italy – and into the 32-team tournament which will take place later this year.
+After edging out Turkey 3-1 in the European play-off semi-finals, Fernandes’s brace in Porto was enough to see the Selecao past North Macedonia – conquerors of Italy – and into the 32-team tournament, which kicks off next Sunday.

 While Dalot will be dreaming of a first World Cup involvement and Fernandes of regular games in the competition after being limited to just one start four years ago, Ronaldo has the opportunity to make history in the Middle East.

 SHORT FILM | What does the no.7 shirt mean?
 Allow Beckham, Cantona, Robson, Ronaldo and Toone to explain...

 The 37-year-old was first selected for a World Cup in 2006, when a Portugal side featuring the likes of Luis Figo, Deco and Ricardo Carvalho progressed to the semi-finals before being eliminated by France.